ekand/broadband-map/README.md

 I downloaded the shapefiles from here: [https://www.census.gov/cgi-bin/geo/shapefiles/index.php](https://www.census.gov/cgi-bin/geo/shapefiles/index.php), then used ogr2ogr to convert them from the Census Bureau's format to the more widely used .geojson format.
 Details in /data/data_collection_notes.txt

+The steps to process the files are summarized in
 Code to process files:
 extract_cook_county_speeds.py